An Overview of Strategic Planning & Execution

 Depending on the strategic maturity of your organization, it may be better to avoid using a framework entirely and simply focus on getting your organization comfortable with the concept of goal-setting and other basic principles of effective strategy execution.

-You can always introduce a strategic framework into your strategy at a later date.
+You can always introduce a strategic framework into your strategy later.

 If you do decide to implement a strategic framework, then you need to select one that will: